BerkeleyHCI/edg-ide/ide-getting-started.md

   This is typically used for "jellybean" parts, to indicate that many parts can be used in place, depending on design requirements - such as surface-mount vs. through-hole.
 - ![Footprint](docs/intellij_icons/PlatformDebuggerImplIcons.MemoryView.Active.dark.svg) (footprint): this block is a PCB footprint directly (as opposed to, for example, an application circuit which contains PCB footprints indirectly).
   In general, footprints are low-level constructs are should not be used where a non-footprint application circuit is also defined.
-  But, in some cases, as with the Nucleo_F303k8, both are one and the same.
+  But, in some cases, such as the Nucleo_F303k8, the footprint is the application circuit.
+- Most will not have an icon, which means that they're none of the above.
+  These blocks can be instantiated.

 In the code editor, click at the end of `super().contents()` to set the caret position to insert code for a new block.
 Then, double-click the Lpc1549_48 block in the library panel, give it a name (let's say, `mcu`), hit enter, and the relevant line of code should pop up.